-The Broccoli Peppercorn Salad – mixed greens, garden vegetables, chicken, broccoli, bacon, parmesan, tossed with a creamy peppercorn salad ($8.59) – another relatively new item at Columbia Harbour House.
+The Broccoli Peppercorn Salad – mixed greens, garden vegetables, chicken, broccoli, bacon, parmesan, tossed with a creamy peppercorn salad.
 It was well above average with a nice mix of crunchy vegetables and a somewhat unique peppercorn dressing.
 The “garden vegetables” are peas, corn, and carrots, but it’s a nice mix of “stuff.”
-Not a huge portion of grilled chicken on top, but my idea of a salad is a little lettuce with a lot of chicken – not something served outside Josh’s Kitchen.
 You’ll particularly like this if you like creamier salad dressings.
 Most Disney salads are served with balsamic vinaigrette or run-of-the-mill Ken’s Ranch.

 Garden Harvest Salad

-This is the Garden Harvest Salad, described as having Mixed Greens, Garden Vegetables, Green Beans, Carrots, and Chicken for $8.19.
+This is the Garden Harvest Salad, described as having Mixed Greens, Garden Vegetables, Green Beans, Carrots, and Chicken.

 Seafood Mac & Cheese

-The macaroni and cheese takeover continues with this edition arriving avec lobster and shrimp.
+The macaroni and cheese takeover continues with this edition arriving topped with lobster and shrimp.

 The macaroni and cheese is the same as you’d find elsewhere – microwavable Stouffer’s quality with a half dozen gummy shrimp placed on top along with three or four sizable pieces of lukewarm lobster.
 The flavor may work better for you than it did me and Lisa – the radioactive looking cheese didn’t seem to mesh well with the off-taste of low quality seafood.
-It’s not necessarily a terrible value as it’s a large portion with a decent amount of seafood on top.
-I think it works better as a shared side than it does as a meal.
 It’s heavy and one-dimensional and now that the price has risen above $13, doesn’t provide much value off the Disney Dining Plan.